Benefits of Breastfeeding

 Teenagers and adults who were breastfed are less likely to develop rheumatoid arthritis, lupus, heart disease, multiple sclerosis and, for women, pre- and post-menopausal breast cancer.

-There is a growing body of research linking breastfeeding to enhanced brain development in babies.
-For instance, one study revealed that toddlers and preschoolers who’d been exclusively breastfed for at least three months had 20 to 30 percent more white matter than children who hadn’t been breastfed.4 White matter connects different regions of the brain and transmits signals between them.
-Another study showed that teens who’d been breastfed for at least six months were more likely to get higher grades on exams.4 And research out of Brown University found that babies who had been breastfed exclusively for at least three months had enhanced development in parts of the brain associated with language, emotional function and cognition at age two compared to those who were exclusively fed formula or who received a combination of formula and breastmilk.
+Another study showed that teens who’d been breastfed for at least six months were more likely to get higher grades on exams.3 And research out of Brown University found that babies who had been breastfed exclusively for at least three months had enhanced development in parts of the brain associated with language, emotional function and cognition at age two compared to those who were exclusively fed formula or who received a combination of formula and breastmilk.

 And the benefits seem to last: Studies have linked breastfeeding with better cognitive outcomes in older adolescents and adults.
-Other research suggests that people who’d been breastfed for at least a year tend to earn more money by the time they’re 30 years old.5
+Other research suggests that people who’d been breastfed for at least a year tend to earn more money by the time they’re 30 years old.4

 Some experts theorize that the long-chain fatty acid content in breastmilk may be to thank for these brain-boosting benefits.

-Recent research demonstrates that breastfeeding may have positive implications for behavior in childhood.7 In a study of 10,000 children, those who were breastfed for more than four months were 30 percent less likely to exhibit “problem behaviors” at five years old.
+Recent research demonstrates that breastfeeding may have positive implications for behavior in childhood.5 In a study of 10,000 children, those who were breastfed for more than four months were 30 percent less likely to exhibit “problem behaviors” at five years old.

 Research shows that breastfeeding isn’t just good for babies—it’s good for their mamas, too.
 Here’s why...